Juncong-Lin/qiliProject/products/printhead/Ricoh/Ricoh Gen5 in 7PL-35PL UV Printhead Code MH5420 (248MM,2 Colores with short cable)/Ricoh Gen5 in 7PL-35PL UV Printhead Code MH5420 (248MM,2 Colores with short cable).md

 Durst Alpha 190, 330
 Quantum Matan 5m
 Efi Vutek H3, H5, 5R, 5r+
-Compatible Ink for this head: Solvent ink,UV ink,
+Compatible Ink for this head: Solvent ink,UV ink.
+Photo about the packing and the detail of this printhead from our Delivery records: